Love-Pengy/Love-Pengy/README.md

-`"Often we do not recall when we struggled"`
+`"Often we do not recall when we struggled" - Pops`

 ### Hiya, I'm Brandon~